University of Massachusetts - Computer Science

 • Two CS electives numbered 300 or above (not including 305).
 One of which is specifically not on the list above.

-• Note: all course numbers refer to CS courses unless designated otherwise.
-Only 3 credits of 499Y count towards degree.
-All courses x90–x99 require approval towards degree.
+• Note: All course numbers refer to CS courses unless designated otherwise.
+Only 3 credits of 499T/P OR 496 count toward major requirements, regardless of whether it is listed in the menu.
+All courses x90-x99 require approval of the Undergraduate Program Director to be applied toward degree.